Anne Heung

-Anne Heung Hoi-lam (born 2 October 1974) is a Hong Kong-born Canadian actress and model, formerly under contract to the television station TVB.
+Anne Heung Hoi-lam (born 2 October 1974) is a Hongkonger-Canadian actress, model and beauty pageant titleholder.
+She was formerly under contract to the television station TVB.
 She left TVB in 2008 for new business ventures but returned to media work in 2015.

 Life and career

 Early days & Miss HK 1998

-Heung was born in Hong Kong, but later went to Canada, where she studied economics at the University of British Columbia.
+Heung family root traceback to Shanghai, she was born in Hong Kong, and later went to Canada, where she studied economics at the University of British Columbia.

-She later returned to Hong Kong and competed in the Miss Hong Kong in 1998, where she was crowned and won three awards.
+Heung later returned to Hong Kong and competed in the Miss Hong Kong in 1998, where she was crowned and won three awards.
 She represented Hong Kong in the Miss Chinese International Pageant 1999 and was crowned the second runner up.
 She also competed in the international pageant, Miss Universe 1999, but did not place in the top 10 semifinalists.
 Like many before her, the top ranking winners of the beauty pageant are given an opportunity to contract with HK TVB and promoted as one of their new featured actresses.

-1998-2008 TVB career
+1998–2008 TVB career

 After completing her training in acting, Heung often starred in action, comedic, and political TVB drama series.
 She has starred in many drama series like Detective Investigation Files, Riches and Stitches, The Charm Beneath, Seed of Hope, and most notably The Legend of Lady Yang, in which she played Yang Guifei, the beloved consort of Emperor Xuanzong of Tang.
 While at first heavily promoted, Heung noticed a slow-down in potential roles and felt her value had diminished as she was placed in third-line roles by 2007.
 By 2008, she had had no jobs available for nearly four months, and when she finally had an available role, it was an executive position.
 Feeling under-valued and that her career had peaked with TVB, she began to look elsewhere for new career opportunities.
 After completing her TVB filming commitments, Heung quietly parted ways with TVB.
 After a decade with TVB, Anne decided look towards the private sector in business and public relations.